VW Group Emissions

-Yes.
-If you have an affected vehicle, whether it was purchased new or second hand including on finance, hire purchase, personal contract purchase or leased.
+If you have an existing claim for an affected vehicle (whether it was purchased new or second hand including on finance, hire purchase, personal contract purchase or leased), this will continue.

-You can also claim if you have sold the affected vehicle, provided that you have proof of ownership/leasing.
+You can also continue to pursue your claim if you sell, or have sold the affected vehicle, provided that you have proof of ownership/leasing.

 You may have received a letter from the manufacturer or you can check to see if your car is affected below: